395th Infantry Regiment (United States): Disproportionate German casualties

-The 395th hit the attacking Germans with such terrific small arms and machine gun fire that the Germand couldn't even remove their dead and wounded in their rapid retreat.
+The 395th hit the attacking Germans with such terrific small arms and machine gun fire that the Germans couldn't even remove their dead and wounded in their rapid retreat.
 The accurate fire from the 12 3-inch guns of A Company, 612th Tank Destroyer Battalion, was instrumental in keeping German tanks from advancing.
 During the first day of the Battle of the Bulge, the 3rd Battalion took 19 prisoners and killed an estimated 200 Germans.
 Accurate estimates of German wounded were not possible, but about 20 percent of the 326th Volksgrenadier Division were lost.
 The 395th's casualties were extremely light: four dead, seven wounded, and four men missing.

 On another day, the 3rd Battalion took 50 Germans prisoner and killed or wounded more than 800 Germans, losing only five dead and seven wounded themselves.
 On more than one occasion, BAR gunners would allow Germans to get within feet of their positions before opening fire, with the objective of increasing the odds of killing the attacking Germans.
 "In two cases, the enemy fell in the BAR gunners' foxholes."
 On at least six occasions they called in artillery strikes on or directly in front of their own positions.

 As the battle ensued, small units, company and less in size, often acting independently, conducted fierce local counterattacks and mounted stubborn defenses, frustrating the German's plans for a rapid advance, and badly upsetting their timetable.
 By 17 December, German military planners knew that their objectives along the Elsenborn Ridge would not be taken as soon as planned.

 The 99th as a whole, outnumbered five to one, inflicted casualties in the ratio of eighteen to one.
 The division lost about 20% of its effective strength, including 465 killed and 2,524 evacuated due to wounds, injuries, fatigue, or trench foot.
 German losses were much higher.
 In the northern sector opposite the 99th, this included more than 4,000 deaths and the destruction of sixty tanks and big guns.

 On 28 January 1945, after six weeks of the most intense and relentless combat of the war in the biggest battle of World War II, involving approximately 1.3 million men, the Allies declared the Ardennes Offensive, or Battle of the Bulge, officially over.
 The 3rd Battalion, 395th Regiment had acquitted itself with valor, having held its lines despite the harsh winter weather, the enemy's numerical superiority and greater numbers of armored units.